 The depreciable amount of all fixed assets is depreciated over their useful lives to the company commencing from the time the asset is held ready for use.
 Leasehold improvements are depreciated over the shorter of either the unexpired period of the lease or the estimated useful lives of the improvements.

 The depreciation rates used for each class of depreciable assets are:

-Class of Fixed Asset Depreciation Rate Buildings on Leasehold Diminishing over 25 years Plant and Equipment Diminishing over 2.5 - 25 years Skiffs Diminishing over 5 years f) Intangibles g) Inventories
+Class of Fixed Asset Buildings on Leasehold Plant and Equipment Skiffs

+Depreciation RateDiminishing over 25 years Diminishing over 2.5 - 25 years f) Intangibles